TO FULLY ENJOY THIS STORY, READ PART 1 HERE

 * * *

-At Mami’s residence one week later, Damilola is sitting on the edge of his mother’s bed and holding the hand of his mother who is sitting propped up on her bed, awake but motionless and in a daze.
-A man in his mid-forties who appeared to be a doctor is standing by her bedside too.
+At Mami’s residence one week later, Damilola was sitting on the edge of his mother’s bed and holding the hand of his mother who was sitting propped up on her bed, awake but motionless and in a daze.
+A man in his mid-forties dressed like a doctor was standing by her bedside too.
 Damilola rubbed his mother’s hand gently and turned to the doctor.